How to ignore a Narcissist? For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

 Sometimes ignoring comes in the form of tightly-wrapped boundaries.
 For example, you might decide that you don’t want to talk about your physical appearance with your narcissistic mother.

 Growing up, she’s always had a snide comment about how you looked.
-You’re tired of the put-downs and don’t want to hear them in your adult life.
+You’re tired of the put-downs and don’t want to hear them in adulthood.

-So if she comes over and starts criticizing your outfit, and enforcing your boundaries looks like, My appearance is not up for discussion.
+So if she comes over and starts criticizing your outfit and enforcing your boundaries, my appearance is not up for discussion.
 If you do it again, I will ask you to leave this house.

 And if she does it again?
 Make her leave.
 Yes, it will hurt, and yes, she will protest.
-But you need to preserve your integrity, and you’re only enabling toxic behavior if you continue tolerating such disrespect.
+But you must preserve your integrity, and you only enable toxic behavior if you continue tolerating such disrespect.

 #6 Be Careful of Letting Others Know Why You’re Ignoring Them